 We have an In-house Periodontist!

-Some patients may require gum surgery, or bone grafting to fully restore their smiles.
-For patients that require more complex treatment, Dr. Dham works with our in-house Westside Dental Center periodontist Dr. Darren Pike.
+Some patients may require gum surgery, or bone grafting to fully restore their gums.
+For patients that require more complex treatment, Dr. Dham works with our in-house Westside Dental Center periodontist.

-Left untreated, gum disease commonly leads to loss of bone structure, gum recession, and tooth loss.
-Dr. Pike helps patients address advanced gum disease that has begun to cause damage to the foundation of the smile.
+Without treatment, gum disease commonly leads to loss of bone structure, gum recession, and tooth loss.
+Dr. Dham helps patients address advanced gum disease that has begun to cause damage to the foundation of the smile.

 - Gum Surgery- Gum surgery may be necessary for patients with advanced gum disease.
 Gum surgery can reshape a receding gum line for a healthier, more aesthetic looking smile.